TimvanScherpenzeel/spars/README.md

 # Alpine Ridge

-A proprietary in-house toolkit for creating interactive web experiences.
+A toolkit for creating interactive web experiences.

 ## Statement